-Majoring in mathematics or computer science is a good plan for students entering college, but part of achieving success requires knowing what you want to do with your degree.
+Majoring in mathematical sciences or computer science is a good plan for students entering college, but part of achieving success requires knowing what you want to do with your degree.
 There are plenty of well-paying careers for students who decide to major in computer science and mathematics.
-If you are good with mathematics and computers and enjoy analyzing information and solving problems, becoming an actuary could be an excellent career choice for you.
-Actuary is the number-one most high-paying job for computer science and mathematics majors, with experienced professionals earning a median annual salary of $136,000.
-If analyzing the financial aspects of risk sounds like an appealing career choice for you, your job preparation will include earning a bachelor’s degree and taking examinations for professional certification.
+If you are good at mathematics and computers and enjoy analyzing information and solving problems, pursuing a degree in actuarial science and becoming an actuary could be an excellent career choice for you.
+An actuary is the number-one most high-paying job for computer science and mathematics majors, with experienced professionals earning a median annual salary of $136,000.
+In analyzing the financial aspects of risk sounds like an appealing career choice for you, your job preparation will include earning a bachelor’s degree and taking examinations for professional certification.

 An Actuary’s Education

-The first step to becoming an actuary is earning a four-year degree from a college or university.
-Most aspiring actuaries pursue a bachelor’s degree program in a subject such as actuarial science, statistics, or mathematics.
-In addition to mathematics and analytical skills, students should expect to take courses in economics, calculus, business management, accounting, computer science and corporate finance.
-During their college careers, many students take advantage of internship opportunities to gain hands-on experience and network with potential employers.
+The first step to meeting the education requirements to become an actuary is earning a four-year degree from a college or university.
+Most aspiring actuaries pursue a bachelor’s degree program in a subject such as actuarial science, statistics, or mathematical sciences.
+These undergraduate degrees can be completed at online colleges.
+In addition to mathematics and analytical skills, students should expect to take courses in economics, calculus, business management, accounting, computer science, and corporate finance.
+During their college careers, many students take advantage of internship opportunities and network with potential employers to gain educational experience.

 Achieving Certification as an Actuary